holcay92/AnalysisOfAlgorithms/input_types.md

 3- quick sort worst case: select the biggest or the smallest element as pivot descending order
                 best case: always picks the middle element as pivot

+4- partial heap-sort
+worst case: The worst case for heap sort might happen when all elements in the list are distinct. best case: The best case for heapsort would happen when all elements in the list to be sorted are identical